usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 *This section is normative.*

 During the lifecycle of an authenticator bound to a subscriber's identity, a number of events can occur that affect the use of that authenticator.
 These events include binding, loss, theft, unauthorized duplication, expiration, and revocation.
-This section describes the actions that SHALL be taken in response to those events.
+This section describes the actions to be taken in response to those events.

 ### <a name="binding"></a>6.1.
 Authenticator Binding